lqz1212/Liu-Qingzhao/README.md

 3.Noted cybersecurity expert, keeping technical skills current and participating in multiple forums

-4. Expertise in Agile and can work with at least one of the common frameworks
+4.Expertise in Agile and can work with at least one of the common frameworks

-5. Ability to identify network attacks and systemic security issues as they relate to threats and vulnerabilities, with focus on recommendations for enhancements or remediation
+5.Ability to identify network attacks and systemic security issues as they relate to threats and vulnerabilities, with focus on recommendations for enhancements or remediation

-6. 5+ years of knowledge and experience with network security engineering design, administration, configuration, implementation, analysis and support
+6.5+ years of knowledge and experience with network security engineering design, administration, configuration, implementation, analysis and support

 7.Strong knowledge of transport (TCP/UDP) and application layer (HTTP, FTP, etc.) protocols